fabianhr8/BooksAndReviews/README.md

 ## General info

 This was created as a personal project to build an app with full CRUD functionality.
-It is still under development, since right now it only has a Create and Read functionality.

 There is a section to create a user, which will be saved into the MongoDB.
 After creating a user you can add a book by choosing its title, review, and the user who is making the review.

 Once the book is added to the database, then you can check all the users and the books in their respective sections on the top menu.

+You can modify the user's name and the reviews, including the book's title, review and score.
+All changes will reflect on the other elements. i.e. If you change the name of a user, all the books written by that user will also change the creator's name.

+The app also lets you delete users and reviews.

+PENDING: Once you delete a user, the reviews by that user remain, so it is necessary to fix that.

 ## Technologies